randoop/toradocu-coverage/README.md

 By default the scripts will run the Randoop that is located in the `toradocu/libs` subdirectory.
-This is initially set to be the 3.1.5 release version of Randoop.
 To use a different Randoop, replace `toradocu/libs/randoop.jar` with a symbolic link to the version you want to use, probably in `build/libs/randoop-all-X.X.X.jar` of your clone of Randoop.
 Example: